arc42/docs.arc42.org-site/_pages/section-8.md

 ![]({{ site.imageurl }}/08-Crosscutting-Concepts-Structure.png)

 ### Background
-Some topics within systems often concern multiple building blocks, components or elements of the system.
+Some topics within systems often concern multiple building blocks, components or elements.
 It might be easier to communicate or document such _cross-cutting_ topics at a central location, instead of repeating them in the description of the concerned elements.

 Certain concepts might concern **all** elements of a system, others might only be relevant for a few.